-5. Noise, operating hours and impact on residential amenity
+6. Noise, operating hours and impact on residential amenity

-- The proposed operating hours (from 5am to 6pm, seven days a week, with tankers potentially arriving outside these hours) represent a major intensification of movements and activity. - This disrupts early mornings, evenings and weekends, harming residents' ability to enjoy their homes, gardens and nearby public green spaces. - The increased noise is contrary to policy CP3 and NPPF 185 due to harm to residential amenity and countryside enjoyment.
+The proposed operating hours (from 5am to 6pm, seven days a week, with tankers potentially arriving outside these hours) represent a major intensification of movements and activity.

+This disrupts early mornings, evenings and weekends, harming residents' ability to enjoy their homes, gardens and nearby public green spaces.

-6. Inappropriate land use and failure to justify need
+7. Inappropriate land use, plus failure to justify need and incompatibility with local character and planning ethics

-- A fuel depot is an industrial operation and entirely unsuitable for a site so close to a large residential area with over 1000 homes, a nature reserve and public recreation areas.
+A fuel depot is an industrial operation and entirely unsuitable for a site so close to a large residential area with over 1000 homes, a nature reserve and public recreation areas.

-- The proposal represents a major shift from the previous service-station use, with more intensive operations and heavier vehicle movements. - The applicant has not demonstrated that this is the right location or that safer, more appropriate industrial sites are unavailable. - The applicant previously operated on the site in December 2024, without a licence, creating potential harm and demonstrating the possible impact should full operations commence.
+The proposal represents a major shift from the previous service-station use, with more intensive operations and heavier vehicle movements.

+The applicant has not demonstrated that this is the right location or that safer, more appropriate industrial sites are unavailable.

+The applicant previously operated on the site in December 2024, without a licence, creating potential harm and demonstrating the possible impact should full operations commence.